shbmmm/vehicle_detection_from_satellite_imagery/README.md

 # vehicle_detection_from_satellite_imagery
-[REPOSITORY UNDER CONSTRUCTION,but feel free to check out scripts] \n This repository focuses on detecting vehicles from satellite imagery using state-of-the-art (SOTA) object detection models and software.
+[REPOSITORY UNDER CONSTRUCTION,but feel free to check out scripts]

+This repository focuses on detecting vehicles from satellite imagery using state-of-the-art (SOTA) object detection models and software.
 Leveraging cutting-edge techniques, the project aims to achieve high accuracy in identifying and classifying vehicles within complex satellite images.

 Here's a description for your GitHub repository: